Updated on 16 June 2021. Estimated reading time: over 12 minutes

 Thales and digital security

-An expert in strong identification with more than 200 civil I.D., population registration, and law enforcement projects that incorporate biometrics, Thales can act as an independent authority in proposing and recommending the most suitable solution for each application.
+An expert in strong identification with more than 200 civil I.D., population registration, and law enforcement projects incorporating biometrics, Thales can act as an independent authority in proposing and recommending the most suitable solution for each application.

-Thales attaches a great deal of importance to the assessment of risks and to the capacity of private operators to manage such risks.
+Thales attaches great importance to assessing risks and private operators' capacity to manage such risks.
 Similarly, legal and social implications are also significant.

-Although Thales keeps an open mind concerning biometric techniques, it remains no less convinced that, whatever the choice of biometric, this technology offers significant benefits for guaranteeing identity.
+Although Thales keeps an open mind concerning biometric techniques, it remains no less convinced that this technology offers significant benefits for guaranteeing identity whatever the choice of biometric.

 More resources on privacy laws